lukebax/neonate-eeg-pain-scr/README.md

    - Plots are pre-configured and ready to view or export.

 3. Explore the `vosviewer/` folder:
-   - Recreate or view the co-authorship network from the included `.ris` file or the exported map and network files.
+   - Recreate the co-authorship networks from the included `.ris` files.
    - Instructions are provided to reproduce the simplified version used in the paper.

 Each folder has its own `README.md` with step-by-step guidance.